-- if you use a VET Student Loan, you will not have to make any repayments in the 2020-21 financial year unless your income is \$46,620 or above - if there is a direct connection between your work and your study, you may be able to claim your tuition fees as a tax deduction.
-Contact the ATO for more information on how to claim self-education expenses, including eligible study, and applicable caps on the amount you can claim - you can check your eligibility by considering the criteria at 'Am I Eligible' above.
+- if you use a VET Student Loan, you will not have to make any repayments in the 2023-24 income unless your income is \$51,550 or above - VET Student Loan debts are indexed annually after they are 11 months old.
+Indexation is when a VET Student Loan debt is adjusted to relfect the changes in the cost of living, this means your debt is likely to grow and you repay more that the original amount of the loan. - if there is a direct connection between your work and your study, you may be able to claim your tuition fees as a tax deduction.
+Contact the ATO for more information on how to claim self-education expenses, including eligible study, and applicable caps on the amount you can claim. - you can check your eligibility by considering the criteria at 'Am I Eligible' above.